-Demonstrating compliance with this criterion requires energy code compliance modeling following the procedures of the Standard 90.1-2010 Performance Rating Method (PRM) published in Appendix G of the document.
+Demonstrating compliance with this criterion requires energy code compliance modeling following the procedures of the Standard 90.1-2013 Performance Rating Method (PRM) published in Appendix G of the document.
 Additional detail is provided by the COMNET Modeling Guidelines and Procedures (MGP).

-The contribution from renewable energy systems may be accounted for in achieving energy use reductions per this criterion.
+The contribution from renewable energy systems may be accounted for in offsetting the energy use per this criterion.